Is Your Child A Candidate For Myopia Management?

 What is Myopia Management?

 Myopia management is an evidence-based program that can halt or slow the progression of myopia in children.
-Each myopia management treatment has varying benefits and levels of efficacy; Dr. Somi Oh and Dr. Hung Sun Chung can help you decide which method is suitable for your child depending on their age and maturity level.
+Each myopia management treatment has varying benefits and levels of efficacy; Dr. Somi Oh and Dr. Hung Sun Chung can help you decide which method is most suitable for your child depending on their age and myopia level.

 Is Myopia Management Right for My Child?